AttentionX/discuss-chatgpt/README.md

 --- | ---
 <img width="917" alt="image" src="https://user-images.githubusercontent.com/56193069/220109130-05982db8-5774-4499-a24a-5c2f7065bcf2.png"> | <img width="873" alt="image" src="https://user-images.githubusercontent.com/56193069/220110434-e5004402-94ef-4bf0-86d6-c1acc9960a41.png"> |

 ChatGPT is of comparable size to GPT3.
-Thus, it is reasonable to assume that they are equally intelligent.
-Their overall performance should be more or less the same.
+Thus, in the regime of the scaling laws for neural language models [(Kaplan et al., 2020)](https://arxiv.org/abs/2001.08361), it is reasonable to assume that their overall performance should be more or less the same.

 ChatGPT Sprints to One Million Users [(*Statista*, 2023)](https://www.statista.com/chart/29174/time-to-one-million-users/) |